Baldev-P/catpictureapi/README.md

   Before you begin, ensure you have met the following requirements:

-  - Python 3.x installed
+  - Python 3.11.5 installed
   - Pip package manager installed
-  - Virtual environment (optional but recommended)
+  - Virtual environment

 ### Installation